iamshahid555/olist-ml-feature-pipeline/README.md

 **Source:**
 <https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce>

+> **Note:** The Olist dataset is intentionally not included in this repository because of its size.
+Download the dataset from Kaggle and extract all CSV files into `data/raw/` before running the project.

 The complete Olist Brazilian E-Commerce dataset is stored locally under `data/raw/`.
 Processed datasets and engineered feature tables generated during the pipeline execution will be written to `data/processed/`.

 ---